Kong/docs.konghq.com/src/gateway/kong-enterprise/analytics/metrics.md

 These metrics are referenced in the Vitals API with the following labels: `latency_upstream_min_ms`, `latency_upstream_max_ms`, `latency_upstream_avg_ms`.

-### Datastore Cache
+### Data store Cache

-#### Datastore Cache Hit/Miss
+#### Data store Cache Hit/Miss

-The Datastore Cache Hit/Miss metrics are the count of requests to Kong's node-level datastore cache.
-When Kong workers need configuration information to respond to a given API proxy request, they first check their worker-specific cache (also known as L1 cache), then if the information isn’t available they check the node-wide datastore cache (also known as L2 cache).
-If neither cache contains the necessary information, Kong requests it from the datastore.
+The Data store Cache Hit/Miss metrics are the count of requests to Kong's node-level data store cache.
+When Kong workers need configuration information to respond to a given API proxy request, they first check their worker-specific cache (also known as L1 cache), then if the information isn’t available they check the node-wide data store cache (also known as L2 cache).
+If neither cache contains the necessary information, Kong requests it from the data store.

 A `Hit` indicates that an entity was retrieved from the data store cache.
-A `Miss` indicates that the record had to be fetched from the datastore.
-Not every API request will result in datastore cache access; some entities will be retrieved from Kong's worker-specific cache memory.
+A `Miss` indicates that the record had to be fetched from the data store.
+Not every API request will result in data store cache access; some entities will be retrieved from Kong's worker-specific cache memory.

 These metrics are referenced in the Vitals API with the following labels: `cache_datastore_hits_total`, `cache_datastore_misses_total`.

-#### Datastore Cache Hit Ratio
+#### Data store Cache Hit Ratio

-This metric contains the ratio of datastore cache hits to the total count of datastore cache requests.
+This metric contains the ratio of data store cache hits to the total count of data store cache requests.

-> **Note:** Datastore Cache Hit Ratio cannot be calculated for time indices with no hits and no misses.
+> **Note:** Data store Cache Hit Ratio cannot be calculated for time indices with no hits and no misses.

 ## Traffic Metrics